 The following installation methods are considered unsupported.
-Unsupported, in this context means, that we do not believe it will work, or will not provide a good experience.
-If you use any of these methods to install software on Kalpa, and experience issues, you are on your own.
-The Developers will close any bugs on systems using these unsupported methods as WONTFIX
+In this context, "unsupported" means, that we do not guarantee functionality, or a satisfactory user experience.
+If you choose to use any of these methods to install software on Kalpa, and encounter issues, you will be responsible for resolving them.
+Developers will close any bugs on systems using these unsupported methods as WONTFIX

 OBS Package Installer (opi)

-opi is a command-line tool used to search and install software from build.opensuse.org and other places as RPM packages into the base system.
-As Kalpa is an immutable and slimmed down desktop operating system modifying the base OS is generally considered bad practice.
-Also fetching packages via opi opposes many security risk as the user may end up installing broken packages, untested packages or, as it is also possible to install user provided packages, to get actual malware this way.
-Using opi is not recommended at all.
+opi is a command-line tool used to search and install software from build.opensuse.org and other sources as RPM packages into the base system.
+As Kalpa is an immutable and streamlined desktop operating system, modifying the base OS is generally discouraged.
+Additionally, using opi can expose users to security risks, as it may lead to the installation of broken, untested, or even malicious software.
+Therefore, we do not recommend using opi.

 Packman

-Packman is a 3rd party RPM repository traditionally used on Leap or Tumbleweed to provide additional proprietary multimedia codes.
-Kalpa's primary application source are flatpaks, which include the multimedia codecs in the runtimes.
-Packman is generally not required on Kalpa.
-Packman may be needed in a distrobox for certain multimedia applications and workloads that are not available via Flatpak.
+Packman is a third-party RPM repository traditionally used on Leap or Tumbleweed to provide additional proprietary multimedia codes.
+Kalpa primarily utilizes Flatpaks, which include the necessary multimedia codecs within their runtimes.
+As such, Packman is unnecessary on Kalpa.
+However, it may be useful in a distrobox for certain multimedia applications and workloads that are not available via Flatpak.

 Nix